grezisek/grezisek-libraries/slang/README.md

 1. **data** - pure content.
 Literally letters and bytes of media files.
 2. **structure** - markup containing:
     - type of part - like text, data file or slider
-    - config - part specific data to set - like template name, number of slides or popup conditions
+    - config - part specific data to set - like number of slides or popup conditions
     - inner (**data** or **structure**)

 ...but these two will result in code, that: